th0rn0/lanops-manager/docs/source/contribution.rst

 Code
 -----
-If you want to get into coding for eventula, check out the developer documentation, there you can find an introduction into how to setup your development environment and some specific Parts of eventula where we would love to see adaption for more usecases.
+If you want to get into coding for eventula, check out the developer documentation, there you can find an introduction into how to setup your development environment and some specific parts of eventula where we would love to see adaption for more usecases.

 Some things you should think of before starting out implementing new features: